Add to your Claude Code skills

 Agents are the core of Osaurus.
 Each one gets its own prompts, memory, and visual theme -- a research assistant, a coding partner, a file organizer, whatever you need.
 Tools and skills are automatically selected via RAG search based on the task at hand -- no manual configuration needed.
 Everything else in the harness exists to make agents smarter, faster, and more capable over time.

-Agents can also opt into a private encrypted database and a single self-scheduled next run -- see Agent DB & Self-Scheduling.
+Agents can also opt into a private local database and a single self-scheduled next run -- see Agent DB & Self-Scheduling.
+Local storage is plaintext by default (protected by FileVault) with opt-in SQLCipher encryption -- see Storage.

 Every chat is an agent loop.
 Pick a working folder and the agent gets file, search, and git tools.
 Toggle the sandbox and it gets shell access in an isolated Linux VM.
 The model writes a markdown todo list, executes against it, and closes out with a verified summary -- all in the same chat window.
 See the Agent Loop Guide.